swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 ### Explicitly opening existentials

-This proposal implicitly opens existentials at a call.
-Instead, we could provide an explicit syntax for opening an existential, e.g., via an `as` coercion to `some P`.
+This proposal implicitly opens existentials at call sites.
+Instead, we could provide an explicit syntax for opening an existential, e.g., via [an `as` coercion to `some P`](https://forums.swift.org/t/pitch-implicitly-opening-existentials/55412/8).
 For example,

 ```swift
 protocol P {